-Country Roads Rail lines Airports Access to water Bulgaria 807 km of highways Currently over 6,500 km of railway lines operated by state and private companies 5 international airports 4 ports.
+Country Roads Rail lines Airports Access to water Bulgaria 807 km of highways Currently over 6,500 km of railway lines operated by state and private companies Five international airports Four ports.
 Borders with the Danube and the Black Sea.
-Czech Repbulic 1281 km of highways Currently over 9 580 km of railway lines operated by state-owned and private companies 5 public international airports (with a total of 24 international airports) There are no borders with the sea, however there are many rivers especially the Elbe flowing into the Nordic Sea.
-Hungary 1,936 km of motorways 7,741 km public railway lines operated by one state-owned and one with majority state ownership 5 international airports Danube-Rhine-Main Canal and the Danube-Black Sea Canal as well as inland waterways Poland 3,253 km of motorways (of which 1,641 km are highways) Currently over 20,000 km of railway operated by state-owned and private companies 15 international airports Borders with the Baltic Sea.
-The main ports are Gdańsk, Gdynia, Szczecin- Świnoujście, Kołobrzeg Romania 17,654 km of national roads, of which 6.200 km are European roads; and 763 km are highways; 10,777 km of public railway lines; 12 international airports Borders with the Black Sea.
+Czech Repbulic 1281 km of highways railway lines operated by international state-owned and private companies international airports (with a total of 24 There are no borders with the sea, however there are many rivers especially the Elbe flowing into the Nordic Sea.
+Hungary 1,936 km of motorways 7,741 km public railway lines operated by one state-owned and one with majority state ownership Five international airports Danube-Rhine-Main Canal and the Danube-Black Sea Canal as well as inland waterways Poland 3,253 km of motorways (of which 1,641 km are highways) Currently over 20,000 km of railway operated by state-owned and private companies 15 international airports Borders with the Baltic Sea.
+The main ports are Gdańsk, Gdynia, Szczecin- Świnoujście, Kołobrzeg Romania 17,873 km of national roads, of which 6.200 km are European roads; and 912 km are highways; 10,777 km of public railway lines; 14 international airports Borders with the Black Sea.
 Main maritime ports are: Constanta, Sulina and Mangalia.
 Also crossed by the River Danube - main fluvio- maritime ports are Braila, Galati and Tulcea.
-Slovakia 464 km of highway (with a further 230 km under construction) Currently over 3,600 km of railway lines operated by state-owned company 9 international airports River Danube flows through Bratislava and connects the North Sea and the Black Sea.
-Turkey 67,333 km of highways (including motorways, suspension bridges and the Istanbul tunnel project which will connect Europe and Asia, anticipated to start construction in 2018) 12,740 km of railway lines operated by state-owned companies (investment in fresh rail links is planned throughout the next 7 years and the government aims to double the length, including 10.000 km of new lines for high-speed passenger routes) 58 airports of which 37 are classified as international 7,186 km of borders with the Black, Aegean, Mediterranean and Marmara Seas.
-The main ports are Ambarli, Mersin, Haydarpasa and Iskenderun.
+Slovakia 464 km of highway (with a further 230 km under construction) Currently over 3,600 km of railway lines operated by state-owned company Nine international airports River Danube flows through Bratislava and connects the North Sea and the Black Sea.
+Turkey 68,231 km of highways (including motorways, state highways, and provincial roads) 12,803 km of railway lines operated by state-owned companies (investment in fresh rail links is planned throughout the next seven years and the government aims to double the length, including 10.000 km of new lines for high-speed passenger routes) 53 airports of which 37 are classified as international 7,186 km of borders with the Black, Aegean, Mediterranean and Marmara Seas.
+The main ports are Ambarli, Barbaros, Mersin, Haydarpasa and Iskenderun.
 Ukraine 170,000 km of motorways 22,000 km of railway lines operated by a stated-owned company 21 airports, of which 17 are classified as international Borders the Black Sea and Sea of Azov.
 There are 13 seaports and 11 river terminals.